How high are realtors’ and lawyers’ fees in Ghana? What about other property purchase costs?

 The services of a real estate agent and a lawyer are needed in acquiring property.
 A title search is very important to determine the ownership and kind of land the buyer is interested in.
 Once all agreements have been settled, a Deed of Conveyance, or an appropriate instrument of transfer (indenture), is prepared by the lawyer.
 Upon signing, the title is transferred to the buyer, who, at the same time, pays for the property.

 The title is registered at the Lands Commission Secretariat.
-Property registration takes around 382 days to accomplish, with seven procedures.
+Property registration takes around 14 to 55 days to accomplish, with around five procedures.

 Legal fees are regulated by the Ghana Bar Association.
 The following amounts are prescribed legal fees for conveyance:

 |PROPERTY VALUE||MAXIMUM RATE|